Cristina-Stewart/SHeS_ClimateXChange/README.md

 ## Data Management File

 ### CXC_Data management
 This Stata do-file creates a food-level and participant-level dataset for SHeS.
 It combines demographic survey data with dietary data collected through Intake24.
-At the participant level, mean daily intakes of each high-level food category are calculated, as well as the mean daily per cent contributions of high-level food categories to 27 nutrients.
+At the participant level, mean daily intakes of each high-level food category are calculated, as well as the their mean daily per cent contributions to 27 nutrients.

 Files needed to run this do-file:
 #### Data files